Language: French is the official language of Niger and is widely spoken.

 Safety Information: Niger is not currently considered safe for touristic travel and most travel authorities warn against travel to the country due to the high threat of terrorism, including kidnapping, and the high crime rate.
 The UK Foreign Office advises against all travel outside of the capital, Niamey and, even then, that's only for essential travel.
 The US Department of State similarly warns that travel in Niger is risky.
 Terrorist groups in the region have grown increasingly bold and there have been large-scale attacks on civilian and government targets, as well as recent kidnappings of foreigners.
 Official roadblocks are common, especially in and around Niamey, and must be respected.
 Local authorities may not permit foreigners to travel to certain areas.
 The crime rate is high, particularly in Niamey, with robbery and residential break-ins the most common criminal activity.
 Petty, opportunistic crimes like bag-snatching are common day and night in urban areas and armed attacks are not unusual.
 Banditry is a problem and road travel in remote areas should never be undertaken at night.
 When driving in urban areas cars should be kept locked, with windows wound up.
 Precautions must be taken to ensure personal safety and to protect possessions like passports, jewellery, and mobile phones.
 Foreigners may also experience bribery attempts and extortion by law enforcement authorities in Niger, and should be aware of scams.

-Local Customs: Social etiquette and customs in Niger are, perhaps, a little two-sided - in the cities, the country's French influence predominates; while in the more rural areas, Muslim values prevail.
-However, even in the city, modesty in dress is essential and there have been assaults on women (mistaken for locals) who were deemed to be inappropriately dressed; make sure to be neat and to always cover the elbows and knees, and refrain from boisterous public behaviour, or overt public affection (especially for same-sex couples; LGBTI rights are not protected).
+Local Customs: Social etiquette and customs in Niger is split roughly in two: the country's French influence dominates in the cities while Muslim values prevail in the more rural areas.
+Modesty in dress is essential and there have been assaults on women who were deemed to be inappropriately dressed.
+Make sure to be neat and to always cover the elbows and knees, and refrain from boisterous public behaviour or overt public affection.
+This is especially the case for same-sex couples as LGBTI rights are not protected.
 Greetings are important in Niger: be friendly, inquire after the person's health, and refrain from contact with the opposite sex unless it is initiated from the local party.
 Note that people do drink in Niger, even Muslims, but exercise caution and sensitivity in this regard.
 In some areas, it is frowned upon for a woman to smoke in public.
 Always ask permission before taking someone's picture, and do not photograph military personnel or installations, airports, embassies, or any government institutions.
 Always use your right hand when greeting, eating, or accepting gifts, as the left hand is considered unclean.

-Business: Niger's economy is predominantly agricultural, with about 90 percent of the country's workforce engaged in farming, largely of a subsistence type; but there is also a growing interest in mineral resources in the region.
+Business: Niger's economy is predominantly agricultural, with about 90 percent of the country's workforce engaged in largely subsistence farming.
+But there is also a growing interest in the region's mineral resources.
 Doing business in Niger is complicated by the lack of security and infrastructure, as well as by poverty and crime.
 Business etiquette is formal and dress is conservative and often traditional.
 Women in particular should ensure that they dress conservatively and should consider a head covering.
 Most offices operate from 8am to 4.30pm from Monday to Friday, and 8am to 12pm on Saturday.